Skip to main content

 6 Processing, Transport, and Embodied Energy

-Sustainability does not end at the forest.
-Processing and transport significantly affect timber's footprint.
+Sustainability does not end at the forest gate.
+Processing and transport significantly affect timber's overall footprint.
 A sustainably grown tree can become an unsustainable product if processing and transport are inefficient.
+It's frustrating to think about, but a perfectly managed forest in one country can lose much of its environmental advantage if the logs are shipped thousands of miles using dirty fuel.

 Factors influencing environmental impact include:

-• Energy used in sawing and drying – kiln drying requires energy
+• Energy used in sawing and drying – kiln drying requires energy, though air drying uses almost none

-• Distance transported – carbon footprint of shipping
+• Distance transported – carbon footprint of shipping, especially overseas

-• Waste generated during processing – sawdust, offcuts (can be recovered)
+• Waste generated during processing – sawdust, offcuts (can be recovered as biomass fuel or particleboard feedstock)

 • Efficiency of manufacturing – yield from logs